AlexBurnes/practice-sort_keys/README.md

 Sort keys of unordered map

-Library algorithm test as example for students practice.
+Templated library algorithm for different STL containers tests as an example of C++ metaprograming for students practice.

 ## Copyright